 Daniel J. Chalfen is a documentary film and television producer and the co-founder of Naked Edge Films.

-Daniel’s other recent documentaries include Participant Media’s “State 194” which premiered at the 2012 Toronto Internatioal Film Festival, screened at the 2013 Berlin Film Festival, and was released theatrically in the US in May 2013; the Columbia DuPont award-winning “The Revisionaries,” which premiered at the 2012 Tribeca Film Festival where it won the Special Jury Award and was acquired by Kino Lorber, and which broadcast in the US on PBS’ Independent Lens series in January 2013; “Code of the West,” which premiered at SXSW in March 2012 and following a 12-city theatrical run was released by Sundance Artists Services in April 2013; and “Pretty Old,” executive produced by Sarah Jessica Parker, which premiered at the Santa Barbara International Film Festival in January 2012, where it won the Jury Award for Best Documentary, and is being released in early 2014 by GoDigital (US) and Grindstone Media (Canada).
+Daniel’s other recent documentaries include Participant Media’s "State 194” which premiered at the 2012 Toronto International Film Festival, screened at the 2013 Berlin Film Festival, and was released theatrically in the US in May 2013; the Columbia DuPont award-winning “The Revisionaries,” which premiered at the 2012 Tribeca Film Festival where it won the Special Jury Award and was acquired by Kino Lorber, and which broadcast in the US on PBS’ Independent Lens series in January 2013; “Code of the West,” which premiered at SXSW in March 2012 and following a 12-city theatrical run was broadcast on PBS in Fall 2013 and was awarded the CINE Golden Eagle Award winner for Televised News Division – Investigative Reporting; “Pretty Old,” executive produced by Sarah Jessica Parker, which premiered at the Santa Barbara International Film Festival in January 2012, where it won the Jury Award for Best Documentary, and was released across North America in early 2014; "Farewell to Hollywood," executive produced by Livestrong, which premiered at IDFA in November 2013 and will be released in the US in 2015; and "Town Hall," which was broadcast on PBS in 2014.

-Daniel’s earlier credits include the Tribeca Film Festival and Silverdocs audience award-winning “Donor Unknown” for ARTE, More 4, VPRO and PBS’ Independent Lens; “GONE,” which premiered at Tribeca in 2011, and was acquired by Discovery ID; Emmy-nominated “War Don Don,” which premiered at SXSW, where it won a Special Jury Mention and was acquired by HBO Documentary Films; Berlin, Tribeca and Silverdocs awards winner “Budrus;” “The Disappearance of McKinley Nolan,” executive produced by Danny Glover; the Al Jazeera International Documentary Festival award winner “Meeting Resistance;” and the Academy Award short-listed “39 Pounds of Love” for HBO/Cinemax Documentary Films.
+Daniel’s earlier credits include the Tribeca Film Festival and Silverdocs audience award-winning “Donor Unknown” for ARTE, More 4, VPRO and PBS’ Independent Lens; “GONE,” which premiered at Tribeca in 2011, and was acquired by Discovery ID; Emmy-nominated “War Don Don,” which premiered at SXSW, where it won a Special Jury Mention and was acquired by HBO Documentary Films; “The Disappearance of McKinley Nolan,” executive produced by Danny Glover; Berlin, Tribeca and Silverdocs awards winner “Budrus”which was acquired by Al Jazeera America and HBO Latin America; "Meeting Resistance," winner of the Golden Award at the 2007 Al Jazeera International Documentary Film Festival, and released theatrically across the US by First Run Features; and the Academy Award short-listed “39 Pounds of Love” for HBO/Cinemax Documentary Films.

 Daniel’s non-fiction television series include “Happy France” for ARTE and “Ordinary People,” which was broadcast worldwide.